rpherbig/auctioneer/README.md

 # What it does

-Watches for all reactions to all messages (TODO: in a specific channel?).
+Accepts specific commands (see below).

-If they are specific reactions (:one:, :two:, :three:) to messages related to a running auction, then updates the message with the new information.
+While an auction is running, watches for added/removed reactions to its own messages.
+For specific reactions (:one:, :two:, :three:), it updates the message with the new information.

 # Discord commands

-* **start**: starts a new auction
+* **!start**: starts a new auction
-* **stop**: stops the current auction, if any
+* **!stop**: stops the current auction, if any
-* **exit**: shut down the bot
+* **!exit**: shut down the bot